 - Travel insurance

-Mainly used at the time of traveling, Travel insurance is a policy that covers medical costs in case you fall ill while travelling to a different region.
+Mainly used at the time of travelling, Travel insurance is a policy that covers medical costs in case you fall ill while travelling to a different region.
 Moreover, the policy offers additional benefits like offering smaller payments in instances of flight delay or cancellation, personal liability claims, etc.

 - Property insurance

 This type of general insurance is simple.
-It offers coverage to a property against various risks like fires, burglary, floods, earthquakes, etc.
+It offers coverage to property against various risks like fires, burglary, floods, earthquakes, etc.